People

 Muh Syukron, PhD Student

-My interests lie in the intersection of humans and the environment.
-The research project that I am currently conducting is titled “A Tale of Social Media Influence on Environmental Governance: Evidence from Palm Oil Industry.”
-One central focus of my study is situated on the online narratives of sustainability of palm oil production and consumption through the lens of global value chains by employing a textual analysis.
-Specifically, I am interested in studying different narratives that social media users in Indonesia, North America, and European countries apply to palm oil through digital campaigns.
-Through a comparative study, I also analyze how social media platforms (Facebook and Twitter) might affect users’ engagement in the online environmental movement about the palm oil industry.
-Finally, using a qualitative approach, my research explores how state and non-state agencies might play critical roles in responding to public concerns about the sustainability of the palm oil industry and promoting environmental stewardship.
+Syu’s interests lie in the intersection of humans and the environment.
+His thesis project is tentatively titled Digital Narratives and Policy Dynamics: Exploring Palm Oil Sustainability Narratives on X/Twitter.
+His study examines online narratives of sustainability in palm oil production and consumption through the lens of global value chains by employing a textual analysis.
+Specifically, he is interested in studying different narratives that social media users in Indonesia, North America, and European countries apply to palm oil through digital campaigns.
+Through a comparative study, he also analyzes how social media platforms (Facebook and Twitter) might affect users’ engagement in the online environmental movement about the palm oil industry.
+Finally, using a qualitative approach, his research explores how state and non-state agencies might play critical roles in responding to public concerns about the sustainability of the palm oil industry and promoting environmental stewardship.